Top : ‘ of COVID-19 from lab

 ‘Vox’Gets Caught Colluding With Communist To Influence American Elections

-A recent Vox blog post by foreign editor Yochi Dreazen titled, “The big winner of the Trump-Kim summit?
-China” discloses at the bottom of the piece that the reporting was subsidized by the China- Exchange Foundation.
+A recent Vox blog post by foreign editor Yochi Dreazen titled, “The big winner of the Trump-Kim summit? ” discloses at the bottom of the piece that the reporting was subsidized by the China- Exchange Foundation.

-“This reporting was supported by the China-United States Exchange Foundation (CUSEF), a privately funded nonprofit organization based in that is dedicated to ‘facilitating open and constructive exchange among policy-makers, business leaders, academics, think-tanks, cultural figures, and educators from the United States and China,’” the post states in a note at the bottom.
+“This reporting was supported by the China-United States Exchange Foundation (CUSEF), a privately funded nonprofit organization based in Hong Kong that is dedicated to ‘facilitating open and constructive exchange among policy-makers, business leaders, academics, think-tanks, cultural figures, and educators from the United States and China,’” the post states in a note at the bottom.

 CUSEF, as first noted by Washington Post columnist Josh Rogin, is a front organization backed by the Chinese government and established to spread the party’s propaganda.